icedragon668/Restart/README.md

     CASE is a logical if > then operator.
 SELECT CASE WHEN THEN ELSE END FROM is the syntax. eg SELECT city, CASE city WHEN 'atlanta' THEN Sales*0.08 END to account for different tax rates in different cities

+    SQL also has String functions!
+CONVERT to change data types and CONCAT() SELECT name, CONVERT(score, INTEGER) AS Int_Score
+    SELECT CONCAT(Region, ,City)
+    the extra white space is literal. eg East Atlanta, if region is east etc.

 ### Next: unit06